mattc41190/java-compilation/004-jars-for-joy/README.md

 ## Why make this?

-Because understanding JARs is necessary to be a capable JAva developer.
+Because understanding JARs is necessary to be a capable Java developer.

 ## How do I use this?